 Stir the purée into the custard and chill thoroughly.
-When completely chilled, add the cream and then churn until frozen.
+When completely chilled, add the cream and then churn until frozen (or serve unfrozen as a Fool).
 If you do not have an ice-cream maker, lightly whisk the cream before folding into the custard.
 Freeze the mixture until the edges are icy then use a fork to mix the frozen part into the rest of the mixture – repeat this process once or twice more as the mixture freezes.

 GOOSEBERRY AND ELDERFLOWER MERINGUE PIE

 Makes 6 (large) individual pies